 Because each share in a parcel of shares is a separate CGT asset, you can use different methods to work out the amount of any capital gain for shares within a parcel.
 This may be to your advantage if you have capital losses to apply.
-See the example of Clare on page 27.
+See example 12 on page 27.

-EXAMPLE: Using all three methods to calculate a capital gain
+EXAMPLE 45: Using all three methods to calculate a capital gain